codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Three-columns-layout-ed11.md

-Now let's see a three columns layout, we have three divs all of them have `float:left;` and a width of 32%, because we wants spaces of 2% between elements.
+Now let's see a three columns layout, we have three divs and all of them have `float:left;` and a width of 32%, because we wants spaces of 2% between elements.

-As you see the layout for the moment, it isn't quite right: all the columns are stuck together on the left, without any space between them and there is a big space on the right.
+As you see the layout, at the moment, isn't quite right: all the columns are stuck together on the left, without any space between them and there is a big space on the right.

 {Check It!|assessment}(test-1974047303)